 Interested students should contact the Office of International Education

 *Articulation Agreements allow our students to study abroad while paying tuition at their home campus.

 Faculty-Led Travel Classes

-Faculty-led classes abroad allow students to travel as a group to an international location to study and do art "in-context".
+Faculty-led classes abroad allow students to travel as a group to an international location with an art professor to study and create art "in-context".

-Professor Wesley Bernard in collaboration with the Sociology department will lead a Digital Landscape Photography class in Guilin, China, in 2019.
+Professor Wesley Bernard in collaboration with the Sociology department lead a Digital Landscape Photography class in Guilin, China, in 2019.

 Johannesburg, South Africa

 Dr. Pearlie Baluyut led four SUNY Oneonta students to Johannesburg, South Africa in Spring 2019.
 They were hosted by Dr. Alison Kearney of the School of Education at the University of Witwatersrand, as well as the Wits Art Museum, the University of Johannesburg, Constitution Hill Art Gallery, and Play Africa.